demisto/content/Packs/CommonScripts/Scripts/ExportIncidentsToCSV/README.md

-This automation uses the Demisto REST API Integration to batch export Incidents to CSV and return the resulting CSV file to the war room.
+This automation uses the Core REST API Integration to batch export Incidents to CSV and return the resulting CSV file to the war room.

 ## Script Data